wunused/site/content/posts/_joern-developer-notes.md

 further if the crash is repeatable.
 I have not identified the root cause of this non-determinism.

+### Building inheritance trees

+Future issue:

+Given some typeDecl that inherits from other classes, I want to be able to query for all members of the typeDecl, including the inherited members.
+This may require semantic analysis of the initialization function, but it should be doable in many common cases.

 ## Language-Specific Notes

 ### PHP